 RCV stands for Replacement Cost Value.
-This is essentially the sum of the entire cost of a project (minus your deductible) to replace your roof.
+Essentially, this term can be boiled down to the sum of the entire cost of a project, minus the deductible, to replace your roof.

-The amount that you need to pay before your insurance agrees to pay the rest of the claim.
+The amount that homeowners need to pay before your insurance agrees to pay the rest of the claim.
 This is agreed upon in contract when you first choose your insurance policy.

-Most types of property depreciate over time: cars, roofs, furniture, equipment, etc. [The market doesn’t value a used item as much as a brand new item: you wouldn’t pay more for a used treadmill that you found at a garage sale than you would buying from a sports store.]
-Bottom line: depreciation is defined as a reduction in the value of an item with the passage of time, due in particular to wear and tear.
+Most types of property depreciate over time: cars, roofs, furniture, equipment, etc. Depreciation is defined as a reduction in the value of an item with the passage of time, due in particular to wear and tear.

-Eaves function to keep rain water away from the walls of your home: they are the edges of the roof that overhang the face of a wall.
+Eaves function to keep rainwater away from the walls of your home.
+They are also known as the edges of the roof that overhang the face of a wall.

-CertainTeed defines ice dams as “when heat from the inside of a home escapes into the attic and warms the roof decking during the winter.
-This heat, combined with heat from the sun, can melt snow on the roof.
-Melting snow on the upper roof and in the valleys then runs down toward the eaves as water.
+In the winter, melting snow on the upper roof and in the valleys runs down toward the eaves as water.
 When it reaches the cold eaves and gutters, it refreezes.
-The continual thaw and re-freeze process creates ice dams.
-The result is water backing up under the roof shingles or behind fascia boards where it can soak through the roof decking or wall sheathing, causing damage to attics, ceilings and walls.”
+The continual thaw and re-freeze process create ice dams.
+The result is water backing up under the roof shingles or behind fascia boards where it can soak through the roof decking or wall sheathing, causing damage to attics, ceilings, and walls.